 ACTIVE UNDERWRITER'S REPORT

-AXIS Syndicate 1686 (the "Syndicate") is a Lloyd's Syndicate of AXIS Capital Holdings Limited ("ACHL"), the Bermuda-based holding company for the AXIS group of companies ("AXIS").
-The Syndicate is managed by AXIS Managing Agency Limited ("AMAL").
-ACHL is the Syndicate's sole capital provider with 100% ownership of AXIS Corporate Capital UK Limited, through other, wholly owned, legal entities.
-The Syndicate commenced underwriting for contracts incepting from 1 January 2014 onwards.
+AXIS Syndicate 2007 (the "Syndicate") is a Lloyd's Syndicate of AXIS Capital Holdings Limited ("ACHL"), the Bermuda-based holding company for the AXIS group of companies ("AXIS").
+It is managed by AXIS Managing Agency Limited ("AMAL").